 - IV.C.
 Curriculum Organization and Fellow Experiences - IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
 (Core) - IV.C.1.a) There should be one faculty member who is responsible for the educational experience on each rotation to ensure supervisory continuity.
 (Core) - IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core) - IV.C.3.
-Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.c).(3), in order to demonstrate their ability to enter the autonomous practice of molecular genetic pathology prior to completion of the program.
-(Core) - IV.C.4.
-Programs must provide a structured educational experience in all current aspects of the discipline including basic science, diagnostic laboratory procedures, laboratory management, and consultation.
-(Core) - IV.C.4.a) This must include structured educational experiences in HLA/identity testing and molecular diagnostics of inherited Mendelian diseases, non-Mendelian and acquired genetic diseases, infectious diseases, and cancers, including solid tumors and leukemia/lymphoma.
-(Core) - IV.C.5.
-Programs must be designed to teach fellows to integrate molecular genetic pathology into medical consultations with clinicians in the diagnosis and care of patients.
 (Core)

+IV.C.3.
+Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.c).(3), in order to demonstrate their ability to enter the autonomous practice of blood banking/transfusion medicine prior to completion of the program.
+(Core) IV.C.4.
+Fellow experiences must include:

+IV.C.4.a) supervision of trainees and/or laboratory personnel, and with graduated responsibility, including independent diagnoses and decision-making; and, (Core)